Image

 User Experience Center

 The purpose of this trip, to be specific, was to explore UX labs as we wanted one in-house.
+Our UX Lab is an essential part of our process, ensuring research-backed design decisions.
 As usual, I took out my pen and started reflecting on my expansion plans for Lollypop.
-Generally, we get business from phone calls, mail inquiries or word of mouth as we do not adhere to usual selling strategies; for us, business is about believing, creating and communicating.
-We never spent our time wondering how do design agencies get clients, how they convert them et cetera.
-Things always took place organically for us, but I am glad to admit I was partially wrong!
+Generally, we get business from phone calls, mail inquiries, or word of mouth as we do not adhere to usual selling strategies; for us, business is about believing, creating, and communicating.
+We never spent our time wondering how design agencies get clients, how they convert them, etc. Things always took place organically for us, but I am glad to admit I was partially wrong!

 Soliton website design

-World is my school and World is my market.
+World is my school, and the world is my market.

 The way I look at it, good work with a great passion always pulls client.
 For those who are wondering how to find design clients, here are some pointers on how to ‘do-it-yourself’!
 Trust me, even if you’re not the aggressive sales kind, this helps.